leoarnold/puppet-cups/.github/CONTRIBUTING.md

   description (50 characters is the soft limit, excluding ticket number(s)), and should skip the full stop.

-* Associate the issue in the message.
-The first line should include the issue number in the form "(#XXXX) Rest of message".

 * The body should provide a meaningful commit message, which:
   * uses the imperative, present tense: "change", not "changed" or "changes".
   * includes motivation for the change, and contrasts its implementation with the previous behavior.

 * Describe the technical detail of the change(s).
 If your description starts to get too long, that is a good sign that you probably need to split up your commit into more finely grained pieces.

 * Commits which plainly describe the things which help reviewers check the patch and future developers understand the code are much more likely to be merged in with a minimum of bike-shedding or requested changes.
 Ideally, the commit message would include information, and be in a form suitable for inclusion in the release notes for the version of Puppet that includes them.